Abort67

-Abort67 is an anti-abortion educational organisation in the UK known for using methods such as demonstrating outside of abortion clinics, speaking to people who stop to engage going in or out of the clinics, and displaying graphic images of aborted fetuses.
+Abort67 is an anti-abortion educational organisation in the UK known for using methods such as demonstrating in public places, speaking to people who stop to engage and displaying graphic images of aborted fetuses.
 The group was founded by Kathryn Attwood and Andrew Stephenson in January 2012, both former directors of the Centre for Bio-Ethical Reform UK.

 Beliefs

 Kathryn Attwood, Director of Abort67, when speaking on a BBC Newsnight debate on the issue of abortion said that she 'disagrees with all abortions'.